VikrantNegi1992/VikrantNegi1992/README.md

 <p align="left">
 <p style="text-align:right">

-  - Cloud Migrations: Worked on Cloud Migration/Transformation projects as well for various clients using Azure Migrate and RiverMeadow as a toolset.
+  - Cloud Migrations: Worked on Cloud Migration/Transformation projects for various clients to lift-and-shift their existing On-Premises servers to Azure using Azure Migrate and RiverMeadow as a toolset.
 Experienced in migrating on-premises SQL workloads to Azure using native toolset.

   - Cloud Operations and Administration: Worked on various client project to handle their large scale cloud infrastructure and supported them with their day-to-day operations to ensure BAU.
 This also includes deploying new cloud sevices via automation - PowerShell, ARM.

+  - Automation skills: Worked with different automation toolset for cloud Infra deployment like - PowerShell, Terraform, ARM Templates.
+Also, I have deployed deployed different runbooks in Azure Automation account.

+  - Windows and SQL Admin: I have also worked as a L2 support engineer to manager Windows and SQL servers.
+This role include- User Creation and RBAC, Policy creation and enforcement, Database creation, backup management etc.

 </p>